trenches022/react-code-game/README.md

 * Choose a level and read the challenge description.
 * Write code in the embedded CodeMirror editor.
-* Click Run to test your solution and receive instant feedback.
+* Click Check Solution to test your solution and receive instant feedback.
 * Progress through more advanced levels as you improve!

 # 🎨 UI Preview